- What is Comp Lit?

 3 credits: either COMPLIT 200: Translation Across Disciplines or COMPLIT 322: Translating World Literatures

-3 credits: An upper-level course (taught at the University of Michigan or taken for credit during Study Abroad) that develops skills in a language that the student will use for the capstone translation project.
+3 credits: An upper-level course (taught at the University of Michigan or taken for credit during Study Abroad) that develops skills in a language or medium that the student will use for the capstone translation project.
 As a rule, an approved course plan for the Minor in Translation Studies will include at least one upper-level course in a second language.
 However, students interested in translating across different media, technologies, or disciplines may petition for exception to the language rule, by proposing an upper-level course that develops other skills relevant to the capstone translation project.

 6 credits: two upper-level courses with a central component on translation (taught in any department at the University of Michigan, or taken for credit during Study Abroad).
 Students may select courses from a pre-approved list, or propose courses for approval.
 In the latter case, students should identify the translation component and explain the relevance of the course to the Minor.